tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 <h3>Codeigniter 2 & 3 htaccess examples</h3>

 =======================================

+<h4>Read First:</h4>
+<b>Disclaimer:</b> Please note these are just examples some may not work and some may work, it all depends on your codeigniter and server setup.
+Not sure if would work on Linux Servers.

+<p>Note: Not sure if these will work on your server if you find one that is not on list please create a pull request and add the htaccess that you would like.
+And also add what OS for ie. linux windows etc.</p>

 <h3>Removing index.php from url</h3>

-<b>Disclaimer:</b> Please note these are just examples some may not work and some may work, it all depends on your codeigniter and server setup.

 <b>Setup</b>